robin-a-meade/nails/README.md

 Enclose the nail's main logic in a try-catch block and print a stack trace if a `Throwable` is thrown.
 Otherwise, the client receives no feedback when an exception occurs!
 (There's a Pull Request that might address this: https://github.com/facebook/nailgun/pull/162.)

-## ng-tagsoup (nail wrapper for org.ccil.cowan.tagsoup.CommandLine)
+## ng-tagsoup
+This is a nail that wraps `org.ccil.cowan.tagsoup.CommandLine`.

+Reference links about tagsoup:

 - https://central.sonatype.dev/artifact/org.ccil.cowan.tagsoup/tagsoup/1.2.1
 - https://www.javadoc.io/doc/org.ccil.cowan.tagsoup/tagsoup/latest/index.html